-The essential requirement is a standard household 110-volt power supply.
 A central composting toilet is a two-piece structure that closely resembles traditional toilets.

 The central unit lives in the basement of the unit.
 There are two further categories of composting toilets based on the flushing system.
 The first type is 1 pint flush in which the central composting unit is hard-wired 15 to 20 feet below the toilet.

 You will need a 3” pipe to connect the composter to the basin.
 The second kind is waterless.
 Such systems involve a 10” plumbing pipe connected to a composter under the toilet.
 The pipe creates an intense vacuum action in the toilet to draw the odor down.